miniohq/datalake_ref_arch/README.md

     ```bash
     $ docker-compose up minioserver
     ```
-1. Log into the minio web UI at localhost:9001 using username minioadmin password minioadmin
+1. Log into the minio web UI at localhost:9001 using username=minioadmin password=minioadmin
-1. In minio create a new bucket called "warehouse" this is where we will be storing our ingested data.
+1. In minio create a new bucket called "warehouse".
+This is where we will be storing our ingested and processed data.
-1. In minio create an access key - copy the access key and secret key into you .env file under AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY respectively.
+1. In minio create an access key - copy the access key and secret key into the .env file in the root under AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY respectively.
 1. Spin up jupyter notebooks with spark
     ```bash
     $ docker compose up spark_notebook